I spent years building this tiny home on wheels - and lived comfortably in it year-round for four years - but it’s time to set off on new adventures.

-This bus would make a great Airbnb rental if you have the room (and legal allowances) on your property, the cutest RV in the campground for occasional weekend getaways, or of course a full-time tiny residence if you’re really up for it!
+This tiny home would make a great Airbnb rental if you have room on your property, the cutest RV in the campground for occasional weekend getaways, or of course a full-time tiny residence if you’re really up for it!

-DMV Titled as a Class A Motorhome (23’ long RV).
+DMV titled in Utah as a Class A Motorhome.

 Year: 1998